tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

     :maxdepth: 2

-With the advent of the "resolution revolution" in electron cryo-microscopy, maps derived from this method have gone from fuzzy blobs only suitable for rigid-body docking or very tightly restrained flexible fitting to near-atomic resolutions amenable to *ab initio* model building methods.
-With (in the best cases) nearly every sidechain clearly and unambiguously resolved and no crystallographic phase problem to solve, it is easy to see why cryo-EM is rapidly gaining in popularity - particularly for handling of challenging targets previously intractable to crystallisation.
+With the advent of the "resolution revolution" in electron cryo-microscopy, maps derived from this method went from fuzzy blobs only suitable for rigid-body docking or very tightly restrained flexible fitting to near-atomic resolutions amenable to *ab initio* model building methods.
+With (in the best cases) nearly every sidechain clearly and unambiguously resolved and no crystallographic phase problem to solve, it is easy to see why cryo-EM rapidly gained in popularity - particularly for handling of challenging targets previously intractable to crystallisation.
 Perhaps the biggest feature setting cryo-EM apart from crystallography is that cryo-EM maps are independent of the atomic model, making model-building and refinement somewhat more